jonathancornelissen/highfrequency/cran-comments.md

 The installed size is necessary due to the use of highfrequency intraday data.

-Sometimes there might be notes about misspelled words but our names are spelled like this.
+* Sometimes there might be notes about misspelled words but our names are spelled like this.

 Possibly misspelled words in DESCRIPTION:
   Boudt (20:8)
   Kleen (20:15)
   Sjoerup (20:26)

+* Sometimes, we observe long running times of examples and tests for r-devel-linux-x86_64-debian-gcc on CRAN servers.